 An interesting and attractive property of altan molecules is that the $\pi$ -electron system of the annulene that surrounds the parent hydrocarbon is only weakly interacting with the $\pi$ -electron system of the parent hydrocarbon.
 From the point of view of Kekulé structures, the $\pi$ -electron conjugation in the annulene and the parent hydrocarbon are fully independent.
-In particular, the Kekulé structure count of the altan derivative is equal to the product of the Kekulé structure count of the parent hydrocarbon and the number of Kekulé structure of the annulene (which, of course is equal to two) [5,6].
+In particular, the Kekulé structure count of the altan derivative is equal to the product of the Kekulé structure of the annulene (which, of course is equal to two) [5,6].

-\ Email: gutman@kg.ac.rs
+• Email: gutman@kg.ac.rs